How to use

 Safety Notes: Keep out of reach of children and avoid contact with eyes.
 Phototoxic- Avoid direct exposure to sun for 12 hours after use on skin.

 If applying an essential oil to skin, always perform a small patch test by properly diluting the oil in an appropriate carrier oil and applying to an insensitive part of the body, such as inside of elbow.
 Never put oils in the ear canal or eyes.
 Use vegetable or milk to remove any essential oils causing irritation.
 Always keep essential oils and blends away from children.
 To slow oxidation and protect shelf life, store in a cool, dark place with lids tightly secured.

 Disclaimer: This information is provided for educational purposes only, not to treat, cure, prevent, or diagnose any disease or condition, or prescribe in any way.
-The data presented here may not be complete or fully accurate.
 As with all essential oils, do not take internally unless working with a qualified and expert practitioner.
 Always consult doctor before taking any oil.